 You can work as a nutritionist from your own home!
 This job is about helping other people eat well and lead healthy lives.
 You would need skills in the field of food and health.
 Tasks: Advise on eating, create meal plans, and teach families healthy food choices.

 As a home-based nutritionist, you’ll connect with clients via video calls.
 The great thing about this job is that it lets you help others while staying in your cozy home office!

 45. Financial Advisor

 You can work as a financial advisor from the comfort of your home.
 This job is about guiding people on how to use their money wisely.
 You need good math skills and must like helping others make smart choices with their cash.

-Thanks to video calls and other new tech tools, it’s easy to talk to clients from far away.
+Thanks to video calls and other new tech tools, talking to clients from far away is easy.
 Any place can be your office when you’re a financial advisor who works remotely!